dglazkov/polymath/README.md

   "restricted": {
     //Optional.
 If provided and set to true, then Library.query() will return count_restricted in its result.
 This will reveal to any queriers that there are private results.
     "count": true,
     //Optional.
-If provided, then Library.query() will output a message field of this message if at least one chunk was filtered out due to being access restricted.
+If provided, then Library.query() will output a message field of this message if at least one bit was filtered out due to being access restricted.
 This reveals that there are private results.
 The message will be prepended with 'Restricted results were omitted. '
     "message": "Contact alex@komoroske.com for an access_token."
   },
   "twitter": {